augle-me/developer-docs/developer/apps/design/type-of-apps.md

 id: 'design'
 ---

-# Type of apps you can deploy on augle
+# Type of Apps that can be Deployed on Augle
 comming soon